 “For the mind does not require filling like a bottle, but rather, like wood, it only requires kindling to create in it an impulse to think independently and an ardent desire for the truth.”
 Plutarch, On Listening to Lectures

 Students at Kendrick are offered the unique and invaluable opportunity to study Latin alongside other Modern Foreign Languages.
 Latin is taught at all Key Stages.
 It is compulsory in Years 8 and 9, after which it is an option at Key Stages 4 and 5.
+In addition to Latin, Classical Civilisation is studied at A Level.

 At Kendrick, we strive to bring this ‘dead’ language very much to life by using traditional methods, like memorisation and translation, alongside approaches derived from Modern Foreign Languages, such as singing, memory games, and interactive online quizzes and tests.
 In the younger years, students make posters and videos on aspects of Ancient Roman life, and we have a thriving after-school Mythology and Ancient Cultures Club.